leonardok/leonardok.github.io/_posts/2013-06-10-how to-profile-you-python-code.md

 to the kcachegrind graphical calltree analyser, to see nice and colourful schematics of our function calls.

-[Kcachegrind](http://kcachegrind.sourceforge.net/html/Home.html), as I just said, is a tool for graphic analisys (but not only graphic) of your code calls.
+[Kcachegrind](http://kcachegrind.sourceforge.net/html/Home.html), as I just said, is a tool for graphic analysis (but not only graphic) of your code calls.
 There is also a windows port for it.

 [line-profiler](http://pythonhosted.org/line_profiler/) is the tool to use after you have some idea of where the bottlenecks are.
 It can tell, line by line, where the most of the time is being spent.
-This is really awesome and have halped me a lot.
+This is really awesome and have helped me a lot.

 ### How to